jmartinkova/guide/docs/for-users/for-researchers/projects/open-project.rst

 **How to Open Project**

-Click on the icon of the folder on the left upper side of the Dashboard.
+Click Projects in Sidebar.

 ..
 TODO::

-    Add screenshot Click on side menu to open Projects
+    Add screenshot Click on Projects in Sidebar

 Click on the name of the project you want to open.